Cook Like Czechs

 A clear soup with celestýnské nudle insert.

-Celestýnské nudle are spiral-shaped and taste not only delicious in the soup but also look good.
-One pancake makes enough noodles for about four servings of soup.
+Celestýnské nudle are spiral-shaped noodles that not only taste delicious in soup but also add a visually appealing touch.
+One pancake is enough to make noodles for about four servings of soup.

 Czech celestýnské nudle - soup noodles ingredients.